Best of Both Worlds: Multimodal Reasoning and Generation via Unified Discrete Flow Matching: Conclusion

 \section{Conclusion}

 We introduce UniDFlow, a unified vision--language diffusion model that performs understanding, text-to-image generation, and instruction-guided editing within a single discrete flow-matching framework.
-We further propose \emph{mRef-DPO}, a reference-anchored multimodal preference objective that jointly aligns text and image outputs against a frozen reference policy, improving faithfulness and controllability.
-Extensive results across six benchmarks show consistent gains, underscoring modality-aware preference alignment as critical for robust reasoning-grounded generation and precise visual edits.
+We further propose {mRef-DPO}, a reference-guided multimodal preference objective that jointly aligns text and image outputs relative to a frozen reference policy, improving faithfulness and controllability.
+Extensive results across six benchmarks show consistent gains, underscoring modality-aware preference alignment as critical for robust reasoning-grounded generation and precise visual editing.